(No ratings)

 Thyroid surgery requires minimal aftercare.
 Most patients recover quickly and resume normal activities within a few days of surgery.
 However, thyroid surgery patients must take daily synthetic thyroid medication (levothyroxine) for life to replace their removed thyroid.

-Dr. William John Parkes IV, MD graduated from Thomas Jefferson University, Jefferson Medical College in 2009.
-He is certified by the American Board of Otolaryngology and has a state license in New Jersey.
+Dr. William J. Parkes IV, MD graduated from Thomas Jefferson University, Jefferson Medical College.
+He completed residency at Jefferson University Hospitals.
+He is certified by the Otolaryngology and has a state license in New Jersey.

 Licensed In: New Jersey

-Dr. William John Parkes IV, MD is associated with these hospitals and organizations:
+Dr. William J. Parkes IV, MD is associated with these hospitals and organizations:

-According to our sources, Dr. William John Parkes IV, MD accepts the following insurance providers:
+According to our sources, Dr. William J. Parkes IV, MD accepts the following insurance providers:

-Dr. William John Parkes IV, MD does not have any reviews yet, be the first to leave a review of Dr. William John Parkes IV, MD here: Leave a Review
+Dr. William J. Parkes IV, MD does not have any reviews yet, be the first to leave a review of Dr. William J. Parkes IV, MD here: Leave a Review

 (No ratings)

-These charts describe general payments received by Dr. William John Parkes IV, MD.
+These charts describe general payments received by Dr. William J. Parkes IV, MD.
 Doctors may receive payments for a number of reasons, including meal compensation, travel compensation, and consulting.

 MED-EL Corporation |